-In order to address the threat of fire and invasive plants, which continues to challenge land managers throughout the western United States, the State proposes a paradigm shift.
-This entails a shift in focus from the current suppression-centric approach to a more nuanced, cost effective, and proactive approach focusing on pre-suppression activities; which if adequately supported, will contribute greatly to Federal, State and local efforts to stop the dominance of invasive plants, reduce catastrophic wildfire incidence, and restore fire to within a range of variability to support sustainable populations of sage-grouse in Nevada.
+In order to address the threat of fire and invasive plants, which continues to challenge land managers throughout the western United States, the State proposes a continued shift in focus from the current suppression-centric approach to a more nuanced, cost effective, and proactive approach focusing on pre-suppression activities; which if adequately supported, will contribute greatly to Federal, State and local efforts to stop the dominance of invasive plants, reduce catastrophic wildfire incidence, and restore fire to within a range of variability to support sustainable populations of sage-grouse in Nevada.

-Management Action 1.1.1a: Develop, and provide sustainable, predictable federal, state, and local funding sources for pre-suppression activities (including maintenance) separate from funding for suppression and post-fire rehabilitation activities.
+1.1.1.1 Management Action: Develop, and provide sustainable, predictable federal, state, and local funding sources for pre-suppression activities (including maintenance) separate from funding for suppression and post-fire rehabilitation activities.

-Management Action 1.1.1b: Dedicate funding to plan and implement cost effective presuppression activities with an emphasis on strategic, scalable cooperative projects informed by best available science; utilize cost efficient methods and tools; and follow up with effective, repeatable monitoring.
+1.1.1.2 Management Action: Dedicate funding to plan and implement cost effective presuppression activities with an emphasis on strategic, scalable cooperative projects informed by best available science; utilize cost efficient methods and tools; and follow up with effective, repeatable monitoring.

-Management Action 1.1.1c: Make decisions regarding pre-suppression planning and fuels management projects based on best available science.
+1.1.1.3 Management Action: Make decisions regarding pre-suppression planning and fuels management projects based on best available science.
 This information will be incorporated into the planning process to inform locations of landscape and local scale fuels management projects and to provide protection to areas of sage-grouse habitat that have compromised resilience, resistance, and heterogeneity.

-Management Action 1.1.1d: Prioritize pre-suppression fuels management projects, fire prevention planning, and invasive plant control activities in and around Core and Priority Management Areas.
+1.1.1.4 Management Action: Prioritize pre-suppression fuels management projects, fire prevention planning, and invasive plant control activities in and around Priority and General Habitat Management Areas.
 Pre-suppression projects will be identified, designed and prioritized so that they facilitate firefighter safety, protect private property, prioritize important sage-grouse habitat, and work to maintain natural resource functions.

-Management Action 1.1.1e: Establish, maintain, and fund an effective, repeatable presuppression monitoring and adaptive management program that informs future project planning and implementation.
+1.1.1.5 Management Action: Establish, maintain, and fund an effective, repeatable presuppression monitoring and adaptive management program that informs future project planning and implementation.